-- 90 temperature (Tb) data from AMSR-E is applied to match the AMSR-E soil moisture time series to SMOS (R-square =0.36) (Al-Yaari et al., 2016).
-An example of the second method uses the Land Parameter Retrieval Model (LPRM) (Owe et al., 2008) to retrieve soil moisture from SMOS and then match the 'SMOS-LPRM' data with the AMSR-E-LPRM product by calibrating the LPRM parameters and then applying a linear regression (Van der Schalie et al., 2017).
-Thirdly, Copulas functions allow to model the structure of the dependence between two different Tb or soil moisture datasets and thus could perform better for - 95 the extreme values, thereby reducing the RMSE (Gao et al., 2007; Leroux et al., 2014b; Lorenz et al., 2018; Verhoest et al., 2015).
-To better characterize the nonlinear relationship between two datasets (Rodriguez-Fernandez et al., 2015), researchers built a neural network that links SMOS soil moisture to the Tb at different polarizations and frequencies of AMSR-E to produce a calibrated soil moisture data product that covers 9 years (2003~2011) (Rodríguez-Fernández et al., 2016).
-This approach proves to be efficient according to the connection between precipitation and the soil moisture changes, as evaluated 100 based on a data assimilation technique and triple collocation analysis result (Van der Schalie et al., 2018). - 4
+In addition to the CDF matching algorithm, at least four methods have been proposed that target the use of the information acquired by one sensor to produce soil moisture data that are compatible with the data retrieved from another.
+Based on physically based equations (Wigneron et al., 2004), the regression between SMOS soil moisture and dualpolarized brightness temperature $(T{\rm b})$ data from AMSR-E is applied to match the AMSR-E soil moisture time series to SMOS ( $R^2 = 0.36$ ) (Al-Yaari et al., 2016).
+An example of the second method uses the Land Parameter Retrieval Model (LPRM) (Owe et al., 2008) to retrieve soil moisture from SMOS and then match the "SMOS-LPRM" data with the AMSR-E-LPRM product by calibrating the LPRM parameters and then applying a linear regression (Van der Schalie et al., 2017).
+Thirdly, copula functions allow us to model the structure of the dependence between two different $T{\rm b}$ or soil moisture datasets and thus could perform better for the extreme values, thereby reducing the RMSE (Gao et al., 2007; Leroux et al., 2014b; Lorenz et al., 2018; Verhoest et al., 2015).
+To better characterize the nonlinear relationship between two datasets (Rodriguez-Fernandez et al., 2015), researchers built a neural network that links SMOS soil moisture to the $T{\rm b}$ at different polarizations and frequencies of AMSR-E to produce a calibrated soil moisture data product that covers 9 years (2003-2011) (Rodríguez-Fernández et al., 2016).
+This approach proves to be efficient according to the connection between precipitation and the soil moisture changes, as evaluated based on a data assimilation technique and triple-collocation analysis results (Van der Schalie et al., 2018).